A guide to the cost of re-creating an item of jewellery.

 Showing the finished re-made engagement ring alongside the original diamond wedding ring.

-Remaking a ring using bespoke design
+Remaking a ring using a bespoke design

 This photograph shows the back of an Opal ring design we created to set an heirloom Opal ring from a jewellery box, brought back to life.
 The underside of the ring received equal attention to detail with intricate loops to enhance the beauty of the final ring.